milena6/playwright/README.md

 npx playwright test --debug
 ```

-## Test Report

-A report of the test run from GitHub Actions is avaliable [here](https://milena6.github.io/playwright/).

 ## Accessibility testing

 This project includes a simple automated accessibility test using `@axe-core/playwright`.
 The goal is to identify potential accessibility issues early in the development process.